masikol/barapost/README.md

 2. **barapost-local.py** -- this script firstly downloads best hits "discovered" by "barapost-prober.py" from Genbank, then uses these downloaded sequences to create a database on local machine and finally classifies the major part of data using created database.
 Creating a database and "BLASTing" is performed by "BLAST+" toolkit.

-3. **barapost-binning.py** -- this script sorts (divides into separate files) nucleotide sequences according to results of "barapost-prober.py" and "barapost-local.py"
+3. **barapost-binning.py** -- this script bins (divides into separate files) nucleotide sequences according to results of "barapost-prober.py" and "barapost-local.py"

 ![](imgs/Barapost-wokflow.png)